grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 The `buf` will print out some bytes, and when converting specific ranges to a string, I'm able to find out more about my intercom like it's mac address and some other hardware information.

 ### To continue on with port 64100 though:
-As you can see above I called port 24199 and not 64100.
-I still don't know what protocol it speaks, and from all the information I've gathered thusfar it seems like this is a custom protocol and one where I can't find anything about online.
+As you can see above, I called port 24199 and not 64100.
+I still don't know what protocol it speaks, and from all the information I've gathered thus far it seems like this is a custom protocol and one where I can't find anything about online.
 The only logical next step right now is to figure out how the protocol works by hand.
-First, just to confirm that it accepts both TCP and UDP calls I do a simple test with netcat:
+First, just to confirm that it accepts both TCP and UDP calls, I do a simple test with netcat:

 ```
 netcat -v 192.168.1.9 64100